Tony Spiro

 5. New Developer Features

-1M Token Context (Beta): Sonnet 4.6 features a 1M token context window, enabling work with much larger codebases and document sets.
+- 1M Token Context (Beta): Enables work with much larger codebases and document sets.

 What Industry Leaders Are Saying

-"Claude Sonnet 4.6 delivers frontier-level results on complex app builds and bug-fixing.
-It's becoming our go-to for the kind of deep codebase work that used to require more expensive models."
+- "Claude Sonnet 4.6 delivers frontier-level results on complex app builds and bug-fixing."

-"Claude Sonnet 4.6 has perfect design taste when building frontend pages and data reports, and it requires far less hand-holding to get there than anything we've tested before."
+- "Claude Sonnet 4.6 has perfect design taste when building frontend pages and data reports."

 Developer Preference: The Numbers Speak